open-ephys/gui-docs/source/User-Manual/Plugins/OSC-Events.rst

 .. image:: ../../_static/images/plugins/oscevents/oscevents-01.png
   :alt: Annotated OSC Events editor

-|

-.. csv-table:: Converts OSC messages into TTL events.
+.. csv-table:: Converts Open Sound Control (OSC) messages into TTL events.
+This plugin was designed to provide a simple way to send information from Bonsai to the Open Ephys GUI, but it will work with any application that can send OSC messages.
    :widths: 18, 80

    "*Plugin Type*", "Filter"
    "*Platforms*", "Windows, Linux, macOS"
    "*Built in?*", "No"
-   "*Key Developers*", "Gonçalo Lopes, Josh Siegle" "*Source Code*", "https://github.com/open-ephys-plugins/osc-io"
+   "*Key Developers*", "Gonçalo Lopes, Josh Siegle, Anjal Doshi" "*Source Code*", "https://github.com/open-ephys-plugins/osc-io"